-Evertiq - Hanza to close production unit in China
+Evertiq - Hanza to phase out production unit in China

 © Hanza Electronics Production | January 13, 2020

-Hanza to close production unit in China
+Hanza to phase out production unit in China

 Swedish manufacturer, Hanza, says that it has decided to close down its unit in Ma'anshan, China.